christianityorigins/website/blog/_posts/2016-05-01-paganism-handbook.md

 2.2 Friedrich Nietzsche's Will to Power\
 2.3 Polytheism \
 3 Core Beliefs \
+3.1 Program and Goals\
+4 Common Themes\
-4 Practices and Rituals \
+5 Practices and Rituals \
-5 Footnotes
+6 Footnotes

 1 Definitions